alberto-lazari/computer-science/game-theory/notes.typ

 = Decisions over time
 - Players and nature alternate turns in choice
 - The player will base choices over nature's ones

+#lecture[2 -- 12/10]
+= Static games
+Players move at the same time (turn-based)

+/ Normal form game: $GG = { S_1, S_2, ..., S_n; v_1, v_2, ..., v_n }$ \
+  It can be represented as a table

+== Best response
+Best possible action for a player: the one that maximizes the outcome, based on other players actions

+/ Belief: other players' possible strategies

+== Nash equilibrium
+Joint strategy that, if played, leaves no player with regrets

+Similar to Pareto efficiency, but from a different perspective:
+- Pareto efficiency: global best payoff (of all the players at the same time)
+- Nash equilibrium: local best payoff (of every player, egoistic)